denten-books/plain-text/1-metaphor.md

 In poetics, a metaphor is said to be "motivated" when a set of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
-Lakoff explains that to say something like "to spin one's wheels" when referring to someone who is thinking is to apply the reader's knowledge of automobiles to the mental realm.
+For example, Lakoff explains that to say "to spin one's wheels" when referring to someone who is thinking is to apply the reader's knowledge of automobiles to the mental realm.
 The speaker may hold a notion that spinning wheels waste energy without moving the car forward.
-The metaphor suggests that something like that is happening mentally as well [@lakoff_contemporary_1998, 211].
+The metaphor suggests that something similar that is happening mentally as well [@lakoff_contemporary_1998, 211].
 A metaphor in a figurative genre like prose or poetry works similarly by suggesting novel and hitherto unexplored connections between domains.
 In his influential essay on metaphor the English literary critic I.A.
 Richards explained that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
 Richards's radical contribution to the study of metaphor lay in the observation that metaphor operates in language, thought, and action ubiquitously.
 It does not, as previously thought, exist merely in the realm of poetic language.
 Thought in itself, Richards believed, is metaphoric in that the mind continually searches for patterns and comparisons [@richards_philosophy_1936, 94].
 The motivated metaphor produces novel insight: a tool to explore and to make sense of the world.

 Some metaphors are, in this way, more productive than others.
 The poetic use of the metaphor does not merely carry meaning across known domains, it